tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

 - Fixed the issue where login accounts that contained special characters could not send audio and images.
 - Fixed the issue where the V4 version could not get the width and height of thumbnails sent by the V2 version.
 - Fixed the issue where recent conversations failed to be pulled after saveMessage was created for a conversation.
-- Fixed the issue where getMessage failed to get the MemberChangeList content of group prompts.
+- Fixed the issue where getMessage failed to get the MemberChangeList content of group tips.
 - Fixed the issue when getLoginStatus failed to get the login status.
 - Fixed the issue where applicants became group members after their requests to join the group were rejected.
 - Fixed the issue where a log file existed under the root directory of the drive letter after a log path has been set.